 - 1 In order to be admitted to the Postgraduate Certificate in Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Science or - (b) the Graduate Diploma in Science or - (c) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-2 To qualify for the Postgraduate Certificate in Science, a student must achieve 60 points from papers listed in the Master of Science Table.
+2 To qualify for the Postgraduate Certificate in Science, a student must achieve 60 points from papers listed in the Science Postgraduate Papers Table.

-Refer to the Master of Science Table on page 263.
+Refer to the Science Postgraduate Papers Table on page 273.